 A simple guide to your ASO first steps

-So you’ve just decided to start optimizing your app(s) and you’re a bit overwhelmed?
+So you have just decided to start optimizing your app(s) and you’re a bit overwhelmed.
 Don’t worry, AppTweak can help you!

 There are 3 simple steps to follow to get you started on optimizing your app’s keywords and increasing your organic visibility.